Web Analytics

 Fad #2: Baby toy subscription boxes

 Baby toy subscription boxes and play kits are a relatively new trend.
-There is nothing inherently wrong with toy subscription boxes, but they are certainly not as necessary as marketers would like you to believe.
+There is nothing inherently wrong with toy subscription boxes, but they are certainly not as necessary as the ads would like you to believe.
 They are convenient and usually aesthetically pleasing - and it can be exciting to receive something new in the mail.
 But our babies don’t need pricey toys.
 They learn by figuring out patterns and making mental maps: “When I see this happen, I can expect that.”
 They also look for surprise events that don’t fit into the patterns they learned previously.4 For example, by about 5 months babies learn that objects that are dropped usually fall down5 and may be surprised to see a balloon floating in the air.
 Your baby can learn about gravity and object properties (shapes, sizes, weights, texture) from specially curated toy subscription boxes – or, just as well, from simple, safe toys and household objects such as blocks, balls, spoons, and muffin cups.

 Fad #3: Baby extracurriculars